LeToNode/Play2.0-CN-doc/scalaGuide/main/async/ScalaStream.md

 }
 ```

-So to be able to compute the `Content-Length` header properly, Play must consume the whole enumerator and load its content into memory.
+This means that to compute the `Content-Length` header properly, Play must consume the whole enumerator and load its content into memory.

-## Sending large data
+## Sending large amounts of data

-If it's not a problem to load the whole content into memory for simple Enumerators what about large data set?
-Let's say we want to send back a large file to the Web client.
+If it’s not a problem to load the whole content into memory for simple Enumerators, what about large data sets?
+Let’s say we want to return a large file to the web client.

-Let's first see how to create an `Enumerator[Array[Byte]]` enumerating the file content:
+Let’s first see how to create an `Enumerator[Array[Byte]]` enumerating the file content:

 ```
 val file = new java.io.File("/tmp/fileToServe.pdf")
 val fileContent: Enumerator[Array[Byte]] = Enumerator.enumerateFile(file)
 ```

 Now it looks simple right?
-Let's just use this enumerator to specify the response body:
+Let’s just use this enumerator to specify the response body:

 ```
 def index = Action {